In Stockholm, the capital of Sweden, there is a building called “Stockholm City Hall,” built-in 1923.

 The tower towering over Stockholm City Hall is also open to visitors only during the season from May to September.

-The tower is 106 meters high, and at a height of 73 meters above sea level, there is a viewing platform from which visitors can enjoy a panoramic view of the Stockholm cityscape.
+The tower is 106 meters high, and at 73 meters above sea level, there is a viewing platform from which visitors can enjoy a panoramic view of the Stockholm cityscape.

 There are a total of 365 steps from the tower entrance, and for safety reasons, only 30 people can enter at a time.